School Ethos and Values

 PE and Sports Grant Information

 The PE and Sport Premium Funding is a Government grant that is designed to help primary schools improve the quality of PE and sport activities they offer to their pupils.
-Schools with 17 or more pupils receive a grant of £8,000 plus an extra £5 for those pupils in years 1-6.
+Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.
 The premium must be spent by schools on making additional and sustainable improvements to the provision of PE and to encourage the development of healthy, active lifestyles for all pupils.

 Pirton School is a Hertfordshire School and the Local Authority manages our admissions.
 If you would like your child to attend our school, further information can be found on the Hertfordshire County Council website by following this link: School Admissions